NVSL/NOVA/README.md

 Published in FAST 2016

 ## Building NOVA
-NOVA works on x86-64 Linux kernel 4.3, and relies on the NVDIMM support.
+NOVA works on the 4.3 or higher versions of x86-64 Linux kernel, and relies on the NVDIMM support.

-To build NOVA, first build up your 64bit 4.3 kernel with NVDIMM support (`CONFIG_BLK_DEV_PMEM`), then build NOVA with a simple
+To build NOVA, first build up your kernel with NVDIMM support (`CONFIG_BLK_DEV_PMEM`), then build NOVA with a simple

 ~~~
 #make